Umuja Orphange Kenya Cultural Evening - 8 Oct 2017

 18% of those homeless are aged 25-34 years.

-The finds raised will be directed to youth projects in our area.
+The funds raised will be directed to youth projects in our area.

-Pictured is President Bruce Nicholls and Stephen DInte presenting the winner Amanda Fradd, a Rouse Hill local with her $1,000 cash proze.
+Pictured is President Bruce Nicholls and Stephen DInte presenting the winner Amanda Fradd, a Rouse Hill local with her $1,000 cash prize at the 2016 event.